 - One-page research statement that includes goals and significance of proposed interdisciplinary work and lists potential Purdue engineering faculty members who can be co-advisors.

 - A one-page essay on the candidate’s proposed broader impact through education/outreach/engagement.

 - Three letters of recommendation that include detailed assessments of (a) the candidate’s qualifications and (b) potential for success in academia through scholarly research and broader impact through research/education/engagement.
 Letters from potential Purdue co-advisors will not be accepted.

-Create an account by clicking on Register.
+Create an account by clicking on the Register button at the bottom of the Log In page.
 Here you will input your name and email address and click on Create Account.
 You will be asked to confirm your account via an email notification sent to the email address entered.
 Use this email address and established password to access the site.
 Please note that email domains affiliated with institutions, e.g., edu, are required.

-If you have questions about the application process, please contact Marsha Freeland, email@example.com.
+If you have questions about the application process, please email us at firstname.lastname@example.org.